perrette/texmark/example.md

 The journal templates can be edited in [texmark/templates](/texmark/templates) and journal-specific filters can be added such as for [copernicus](/texmark/copernicus.py).
 Lots of research has been done on that topic.
 We focus mostly on @tierney_zhu2020 but also on \cite{tierney_zhu2020}

 ![My figure \label{fig:eofmean}.
 The leading / in images and links is removed, but it is convenient for proper formatting in github.](/images/eof_mean.png)

-And it can be referred to as Fig. \ref{fig:eofmean}.
+Figures can referred to as Fig. \ref{fig:eofmean}.
 That's an inline equation $a + 1 = 3$.
 And a block equation
 $$